wikimedia-gadgets/twinkle/CONTRIBUTING.md

 ### Testing your code

+Once you have made your changes, run `npm start`.
+This launches a webserver listening on `http://127.0.0.1:5500`.
+So, to load the local version of Twinkle on-wiki, you need to run `mw.loader.load('http://127.0.0.1:5500')` in your browser console.
+A more permanent solution would be to add that line in your [common.js page](https://en.wikipedia.org/wiki/Special:MyPage/common.js), since code entered in the console does not persist on page navigation.

-Testing Twinkle can be tricky, but thankfully we've made it easy with a helper script, [patch-test.js](./dev/patch-test.js).
-Simply run `npm run patchtest` in your terminal, which will generate the `patch-test-loader.js` file.
-Then, run a localhost server (`npm run server`) and paste the contents of `patch-test-loader.js` in your [browser's console window][jserrors].
-You should be all set!
-If you put `mw.loader.getScript('http://127.0.0.1:5500/scripts/patch-test-loader.js');` in your common.js page, you won't even need to paste anything once you run the server!
-You can also test your code by simply pasting it into the browser console, although that's not recommended.
+You can also test your code by simply pasting it into the browser console, but that's not recommended.

+The [Test Wiki](http://test.wikipedia.org) is recommended for tests that cause actual edits.
+However, in some situations where the functionality relies on specific template code or certain wiki-preferences, it may be necessary to test on enwiki itself.
+You can use the sandboxes, but be aware that some things may not work properly outside the appropriate namespace.

 Some things to watch out for:

-- If your tests have any chance of making actual edits, consider making them in a sandbox; be aware that some things may not work properly outside the appropriate namespace.
-An even better place to test is on the [test wiki](http://test.wikipedia.org)!
-Some parts of Twinkle rely on specific template code or on certain wiki-preferences, so testing certain things outside of enWiki may be difficlut (e.g., pending changes).
-- The non-module scripts `morebits.js` and `twinkle.js` can be more complicated to test.
 - The `twinkleconfig` pseudo-module holds the code to save and determine user preferences, while `twinkle.js` holds the defaults.
 - There is some variety in how the individual modules are written, in particular among the `friendly` family as well as with `twinkleconfig.js`.

 As Twinkle is used many thousands of times a day, changes to how Twinkle works may be confusing or disruptive to editors.
-Significant or major changes to workflow, design, or functionality should gain some modicum of consensus before being proposed or suggested, either through discussion at [Wikipedia talk:Twinkle][] or elsewhere.
+Significant or major changes to workflow, design, or functionality should gain some modicum of consensus before being worked on, either through discussion at [Wikipedia talk:Twinkle][] or elsewhere.

 ### Submitting your pull request